The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Summary and Discussion

 \begin{itemize} \item \textit{Halo mass assembly histories shape PPSD profiles.} The average PPSD slope is steep (close to $-2.0$) in the inner halo ($r/R_{\mathrm{vir}}\lesssim 10^{-1}$) and becomes increasingly stable toward lower redshifts.
 At larger radii, however, the slope exhibits substantial halo-to-halo scatter that persists until the present day (Figure~\ref{fig:slope_evolution}).
 This behavior reflects halo assembly: rapid accretion and mergers at early times drive strong departures from Jeans equilibrium and produce the large variability in outer PPSD slopes, whereas subsequent relaxation leads to the convergence toward a more universal inner profile. \end{itemize}

-\begin{itemize} \item \textit{PPSD profiles depend on halo concentration and accretion rate.} The best-fit average PPSD slopes show a weak but systematic correlation with concentration and a much stronger correlation with recent accretion rate: more concentrated (and thus dynamically older) halos tend to have slightly shallower slopes, whereas rapidly accreting halos exhibit significantly steeper slopes (Figures~\ref{fig:slope_vs_cvir}–\ref{fig:slope_vs_gamma}).
+\begin{itemize} \item \textit{PPSD profiles depend on halo concentration and accretion rate.} The best-fit average PPSD slopes show a weak but systematic correlation with concentration and a much stronger correlation with recent accretion rate: more concentrated (and thus dynamically older) haloes tend to have slightly shallower slopes, whereas rapidly accreting haloes exhibit significantly steeper slopes (Figures~\ref{fig:slope_vs_cvir}–\ref{fig:slope_vs_gamma}).
 These trends persist after controlling for host halo mass. \end{itemize}

-\begin{itemize} \item \textit{1D self-similar fluid collapse model largely recovers the shape of PPSD profiles in N-body simulations.} The PPSD profiles measured in our simulations are in remarkable agreement with predictions from the \citet{Nadler_2017} one-dimensional fluid model (Figure~\ref{fig:entropy_residual}).
+\begin{itemize} \item \textit{one-dimensional self-similar fluid collapse model largely recovers the shape of PPSD profiles in N-body simulations.} The PPSD profiles measured in our simulations are in remarkable agreement with predictions from the \citet{Nadler_2017} one-dimensional fluid model (Figure~\ref{fig:entropy_residual}).
 Deviations from the ideal power-law PPSD can therefore be explained by departures from Jeans equilibrium, which are ultimately set by halo assembly history alone. \end{itemize}

-Thus, we argue that a power-law PPSD approximately emerges from ensemble averaging over halos in different dynamical states, and that PPSD profiles deviate from a universal power-law relation because they encode halos' diverse mass assembly histories and dynamical states.
-In this picture, the PPSD is primarily governed by quasi-hydrostatic relaxation rather than three-dimensional effects such as velocity anisotropy or cosmological effects such as filamentary accretion.
+Thus, we argue that a power-law PPSD approximately emerges from ensemble averaging over haloes in different dynamical states, and that PPSD profiles deviate from a universal power-law relation because they encode haloes' diverse mass assembly histories and dynamical states.
+In this picture, the PPSD is primarily governed by quasi-hydrostatic relaxation associated with mass assembly.
+Three-dimensional effects, such as velocity anisotropy and filamentary accretion, appear to be relatively unimportant in setting the PPSD profiles compared to the halo's dynamical state.